vivekseth/basic-web-app/readme.md

 * Build out star wars data explorer app

-* Use server-side rendering

-* Unify node_modules for server and client

 * Use a React UI kit

+* Add login support to app (abilty to favorite characters and films)

 * How does react-router worth with authentication?
 If a user is logged in, a path may look different.

+* Use server-side rendering

+* Unify node_modules for server and client

 * Server-size hot-reload